E2 Treaty Investor Visa |

 The Barella Global Advantage |

-While the E2 visa is a nonimmigrant visa – meaning it does not lead directly to a green card, an investor may apply to renew their visa indefinitely.
-It is possible to eventually obtain permanent resident status in the future by seeking an alternative visa category once inside the US.
-Additionally, eligible family members (spouse and unmarried children under the age of twenty-one) may obtain derivative visas to join the principal investor in the United States.
-The spouse of an E2 investor is also eligible to apply for employment authorization.
-Contact our Brussels or London office to arrange a consultation with one of our E2 visa lawyers. |
+While the E-2 visa is a nonimmigrant visa—meaning it doesn't directly lead to a green card—an investor may apply to renew the visa indefinitely.
+It's possible to eventually obtain permanent resident status in the future by seeking an alternative visa category once inside the U.S. Furthermore, eligible family members (spouse and unmarried children under the age of twenty-one) may obtain derivative visas to join the principal investor in the U.S. The spouse of an E-2 investor is also eligible to work in the United States incidental to their status.
+Contact our U.S. immigration law office to arrange a confidential consultation with one of our E-2 visa lawyers. |

 |